Albert Wheeler

-Albert H. Wheeler (1915 – April 4, 1994) was an American life-sciences professor and politician in Ann Arbor, Michigan.
+Albert H. Wheeler (Dec.
+11, 1915 – April 4, 1994) was an American life-sciences professor and politician in Ann Arbor, Michigan.
 He became the city's first African-American mayor, serving in the office from 1975 to 1978.

 Early career

-Wheeler was raised in St. Louis, Missouri, and attended Lincoln University in Pennsylvania, majoring in biology.
+Wheeler was born and raised raised in St. Louis, Missouri, to parents Harold and Elizabeth née Massey Wheeler and attended Lincoln University in Pennsylvania, majoring in biology.
 He then studied for his master's in microbiology at Iowa State University in Iowa.
 He moved to Ann Arbor to continue his studies, working toward a Ph.D. at the University of Michigan School of Public Health.
 After completing the doctoral degree, Wheeler took a job as a research associate at the university.

 In 1952, he became an assistant professor of microbiology and immunology at the University of Michigan, and eventually became the university's first tenured African-American professor.
 Influenced by experiences of discrimination at the university and in attempting to secure a home mortgage in Ann Arbor, Wheeler also worked as a civil-rights activist on campus and in the city.
-He co-founded the Ann Arbor Civic Forum, which was conceived of and founded by Thomas S. Harrison, Jr., and which later became the city's NAACP chapter, and served as president of that body in the late 1960s.
-Wheeler, who was a Roman Catholic, took leave from the university in the early 1970s to serve in the Archdiocese of Detroit.
+He co-founded the Ann Arbor Civic Forum, which was conceived of and founded by Thomas S. Harrison, Jr., and which later became the city's NAACP chapter, and served as president of that body 1956-1957.
+His wife, Emma née Monteith, served in that role for the following 16 years.
+Wheeler, who was a Catholic, took leave from the university in the early 1970s to serve in the Archdiocese of Detroit.